hsuwanying/hsuwanying/README.md

 Due to confidential resons,  I only added three projects.
 In these selected works, I documented how I use business framework, essential programming packages, visualization tools, ML models to solve business problems.

 ### 🔧 Tech skills I have
-  - Python: I familar with essential packages, for instance, pandas, NumPy, Matplotlib, seaborn, and data engineering techniques such as ETL / ELT.
+  - Python: Data Analysis and data engineering techniques such as ETL / ELT.

-  - R: I can conduct data analysis and machine learning projects use essential packages, from loading data, processing, manipulation, and graphical analysis to model fitting.
-Good knowledge of statistic models and machine learning methods.
+  - R: From loading data, processing, manipulation, and graphical analysis to model fitting

-  - SQL: I have good knowledge in DBMS relational and non- relational databases, data structures, and data types; I'm able to manage, design, manipulate, query, and analyze extensive data collections stored in a database; formulate data queries to answer the diversity of data questions.
+  - SQL:DBMS relational and non- relational databases, data structures, data types and formulate data queries

-  - Tableau: I know how to perform data interpretation, transformations, and analysis data to create insightful visualizations that answer a variety of business questions
+  - Tableau: create insightful visualizations that answer a variety of business questions

-  - HTML & CSS: I can interpret web structure and can design a single web page using HTML tags, elements, and style page layout
+  - HTML & CSS:  design a single web page using HTML tags, elements, and style page layout

 ### 👯 Apart from my work, I love
-👩🏻‍🍳 **Coooking**: like meditation, I like to cook complicate dishes when I got stuck at work; the entire precoess helps me to rethink and  clearify my thoughts
+👩🏻‍🍳 **Coooking**: like meditation,the entire precoess helps me to rethink and  clearify my thoughts
 <br>
-🧘🏻‍♀️ **Pilates**: another stress release activties, that help me to stay focus and train my core at the same time
+🧘🏻‍♀️ **Pilates**: help me to stay focus and train my core at the same time
 <br>
-👩🏻‍🎨 **Texture art**: the third meditation method that I recently fall in love with.
-Currenlty learning the basis painting skills, looking forward to create a master picese to decorete my living room
+👩🏻‍🎨 **Texture art**: Currenlty learning the basis painting skills, looking forward to create a master picese to decorete my living room

 ### 👩🏻‍💻 I’m currently learning